Report cements Gibraltar as a jurisdiction of choice for Hedge Funds and their managers, backed up by leading lawyers from ISOLAS LLP

 In the rest of the world, the report showed that the overall Assets Under Management (AuM) by Crypto Hedge Funds doubled to $2 billion in the last year.
 Over the same period, the industry saw the percentage of crypto hedge funds with an AuM of over US$20 million increased in 2019 from 19% to 35%, broadly in keeping with the overall trends of Crypto Hedge Funds getting larger, with average AuM increased from US$21.9 million to US$44 million, while median AuM increased from US$4.3 million to US$8.2 million.

 Jonathan added: “The report doesn’t just signal growing of interest in the sector in Gibraltar but points towards impressive overall growth.
-This is a sign of confidence in the Crypto Hedge Fund industry as a whole and points to greater institutional confidence in the market, something that is very important as crypto joins the ranks of established asset classes.
+This is a sign of confidence in the Crypto Hedge Fund industry as a whole and points to greater institutional confidence in the market, something that is very important as crypto, like the one monitored by bot trading, joins the ranks of established asset classes.

 “For Gibraltar to have a growing share of a quickly growing market is extremely encouraging news and a testament to the creativity of all involved in the sector, not least to our dedicated and innovative team here at ISOLAS.”

 Luke Walsh, a director and crypto-lead at PwC Gibraltar said: “The PwC Crypto Hedge Fund Report provides an overview of the global crypto hedge fund landscape and offers insights into the industry.
 Gibraltar’s prominent position with regards to the percentage of funds and fund managers located in the jurisdiction adds to our positive reputation and further cements our place as a global player in the crypto industry.